aka The Death Wheelers

 Psychomania should not to be confused with the other film that shares the same title, the earlier also obscure US psycho-thriller Psychomania (1963).
 Psychomania is a film that I had heard about for years but had never found a copy due to its uneven availability on cable/video/dvd.
 However, the description of the film – about a biker gang returned from the dead and the oft-mentioned central image of the gang leader erupting from his grave on a motorcycle – has a fascinating psychotronic bizarreness that made Psychomania into a must see item.

 The biker film became a fad in the late 1960s/early 70s after the successes of Roger Corman’s The Wild Angels (1966) and in particular Easy Rider (1969).
-There were a couple of attempts to blend the biker film with the horror genre with Al Adamson’s Satan’s Sadists (1969) and most notably the bizarre Werewolves on Wheels (1971).
+There were a couple of attempts to blend the biker film with the horror genre with Al Adamson’s Satan’s Sadists (1969) and most notably the bizarre Werewolves on Wheels (1971) and the subsequent Chopper (1975) episode of Kolchak: The Night Stalker.
 Psychomania is one of these weird hybrids, although it often feels like a film made by people who had almost no clues about what a biker gang was like.
 In the funeral scene, for instance, we see most of the gang as Flower Children sitting around knitting garlands of flowers to throw on the grave of Nicky Henson, whilst a guitarist sits on the sideline playing folk music.
 This sits at diametric contrast to the tough guy image of bikers we have today who we usually imagine in steel helmets and leathers, drinking beer and associated with heavy metal music.
 Either the filmmakers had no clues that the bikers and hippies were two different cultures or else it is possible that the hippie/peace movement and the bikers were far more mingled culturally back in 1973 than they are remembered today.

 Both the bikers in American films like The Wild Angels and Easy Rider seem very different to the ones we have here.
 In the American films, they are seen as rebels defying society and representing a symbolic quest for freedom.
 Here they are merely hooligans and the film often cuts away to the shocked reactions of ordinary people as the gang rages through the streets and even rides into supermarkets – in other words, it is not a film about championing the ethos of freedom, it is one that sees bikers as unruly lawbreakers and an affront to decency.